Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: The Stabilizable but Possibly Unstable Case

 \begin{Example} Consider once more the second system in Example~\ref{ex:possibly_destabilizing}, i.e.:

 Any cost rotation yields

 Consequently, there exists no cost rotation that can satisfy Assumption~\ref{ass:strict_dissipativity}.

 However, if the system is pre-stabilized first, e.g., using feedback $\hat K=0.5I$, $A-B\hat K$ has all eigenvalues inside the unit circle, and in this specific case the cost matrices remain unchanged~\cite{Zanon2025}, since $S=0$, $R=0$.
-The solution of the DARE is
+A solution of the CGDARE is

 As expected, $P$ is unchanged, while $K$ does change.
 In this case, regularizing the rotated cost as

 makes it possible to find a matrix $\Lambda$ such that $H_\Lambda^G\succ0.$ \end{Example}